elifbilgep/Helpaway/README.md

 ## Description

 **We have utilized Flutter framework, thanks to the Hot-reload attribute, it has provided us to figure out  the changes we've done quickly.
 We've used the Provider package introduced by Google at IO 2018.
-We've utilized this package to access and use the user's ID we've received from Firebase on every page.**
+We've utilized this package to access and use the user's ID received from Firebase on every page.**

 <hr>